Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 ## Suggest an offer to the customer

 If your company wants to suggest additional offers to complete the customer's shopping experience, there is a feature that reminds you to offer additional items to the customer.
-This feature is only available if the Remind of offers setting is activated.
+>[Info] Note for administrators: This feature is only available if the *Remind of offers* setting is activated.
 For detailed information, see [Remind of offers](../UserInterface/02a_GlobalSettings.md#remind-of-offers).

 #### Prerequisites